rightedges/japanese-maple-book/combined.md

 # Buying Your First Tree: A Connoisseur's Guide

 Embarking on the journey of Japanese Maple stewardship begins with a single, crucial moment: the purchase.
-While impulse buying so often plagues gardeners ("I have a spot for this somewhere!"), selecting a Japanese Maple requires a discerning eye.
+While impulse buying so often plagues gardeners ("I have a spot for this somewhere!), selecting a Japanese Maple requires a discerning eye.
 You are not just buying a plant; you are buying a structure, a root system, and a genetic history.

 Because these trees are long-lived (often exceeding a hundred years) and slow-growing, mistakes made at the nursery can take a decade to haunt you.
 A poorly placed graft or a girdled root is a "time bomb."
 In this expanded chapter, we go beyond the surface aesthetics of leaf color and dive into the technical and logistical realities of sourcing high-quality maples.